Even when you know you’ve found the right room booking software, you still need to justify the investment to your leadership team.

-If the cost of room booking software is a few thousand dollars but it keeps you from signing a $100,000 lease for office space you don’t actually need, the decision is a no-brainer.
+If the cost of a room booking system is a few thousand dollars but it keeps you from signing a $100,000 lease for office space you don’t actually need, the decision is a no-brainer.

-Need help estimating how much you can save?
+Need help estimating how much you can save with a room booking system?
 Follow these guidelines.

 The more conference rooms you have, the more you will potentially save with room scheduling software.
-That’s because there’s a greater chance you’re experiencing poor utilization in at least some of those rooms.
+That’s because there’s a greater chance you’re experiencing poor room utilization.
 That could be due to several factors, including:

 Even if you only have a dozen conference rooms, there’s a good chance you’re experiencing these issues from time to time.
 And if you have 50 or more rooms, these problems are multiplied.